-The yearly gathering hosted by the Italian Business and Investment Initiative has evolved in scale and scope into: “The International Business Exchange.
-Investing in Italy and s New Europe“.
+The annual gathering, which is hosted by the Italian Business and Investment Initiative, has evolved in scale and scope into: “The International Business Exchange.
+Investing in Italy and a New Europe“.

-On Feb 22 2018 in New York at the Time Warner Building, leaders from Europe, Italy, and the US have debated the economic climate across the Atlantic, the infrastructures opportunities, the role of education, the impact of the US tax reform on Europe.
+On February 22 2018, at the Time Warner Building in New York, leaders from Europe, Italy and the US debated the economic climate across the Atlantic, the infrastructure opportunities, the role of education and the impact of US tax reform on Europe.